kazegusuri/faraday_middleware-octokit-prometheus/README.md

 Octokit.middleware.use FaradayMiddleware::Octokit::Prometheus::Collector
 ```

-After the setup, you can use Octokit methods as usual and the middleware collects metrics for Prometheus.
+After the setup, you can use Octokit methods as usual, then the middleware collects metrics for Prometheus.

 ### Additional Labels